tlverse/tlverse-handbook/07-tmle3.md

 Based on the [`tmle3` `R` package](https://github.com/tlverse/tmle3).

-## Learning Objectives
+## Learning Objectives {#learn-tmle}

+By the end of this chapter, you will be able to

-1. Understand why we use TMLE for effect estimation
+1. Understand why we use TMLE for effect estimation.
-2. Use `tmle3` to estimate an Average Treatment Effect (ATE)
+2. Use `tmle3` to estimate an Average Treatment Effect (ATE).
-3. Understand `tmle3` "Specs"
+3. Understand how to use `tmle3` "Specs" objects.
-4. Fit `tmle3` for a custom set of parameters
+4. Fit `tmle3` for a custom set of target parameters.
-5. Use the delta method to estimate transformations of parameters
+5. Use the delta method to estimate transformations of target parameters.

-## Introduction
+## Introduction {#tmle-intro}

 In the previous chapter on `sl3` we learned how to estimate a regression function like $\mathbb{E}[Y \mid X]$ from data.
 That's an important first step in learning from data, but how can we use this predictive model to estimate statistical and causal effects?

-Going back to the roadmap in Chapter 1, suppose we'd like to estimate the effect of a treatment variable $A$ on an outcome $Y$.
-As discussed, one potential parameter that characterizes that effect is the Average Treatment Effect (ATE), defined as $\psi_0 = \mathbb{E}_W[E[Y \mid A=1,W] - \mathbb{E}[Y \mid A=0,W]]$ and interpreted as the difference in mean outcome under when treatment $A=1$ and
+Going back to [the roadmap for targeted learning](#intro), suppose we'd like to estimate the effect of a treatment variable $A$ on an outcome $Y$.
+As discussed, one potential parameter that characterizes that effect is the Average Treatment Effect (ATE), defined as $\psi_0 = \mathbb{E}_W[\mathbb{E}[Y \mid A=1,W] -
-$A=0$, averaging over the distribution of covariates $W$.
-We'll illustrate several potential estimators for this parameter, and motivate the use of TMLE, using the following example data:
+\mathbb{E}[Y \mid A=0,W]]$ and interpreted as the difference in mean outcome under when treatment $A=1$ and $A=0$, averaging over the distribution of covariates $W$.
+We'll illustrate several potential estimators for this parameter, and motivate the use of the TMLE (targeted maximum likelihood estimation; targeted minimum loss-based estimation) framework, using the following example data:

 <img src="img/misc/tmle_sim/schematic_1_truedgd.png" width="80%" style="display: block; margin: auto;" />